sudeepsrawat/Postfix-Calculator/README.md

 This is a simple postfix calculator that can perform basic arithmetic operations using the postfix notation.

 # How to use
-1.Download or clone the repository.
+1. Download or clone the repository.
-2.Open the terminal and navigate to the project directory.
+2. Open the terminal and navigate to the project directory.
-3.Run python calculator.py to start the calculator.
+3. Open the Calc2.html file in the web-browser.
-4.Enter the numbers and operations in the postfix notation, separated by spaces.
+4. Enter the numbers and operations in the postfix notation, separated by spaces.
 Press enter to get the result.
 For example, to add 2 and 3, you would enter:
-2 3 +
+23+
 And the calculator will output:
 5